pyladiesams/bootcamp-bringing-ML-models-into-production-intermediary-jun-aug2021/bootcamp/lesson2/lesson2_tasks.md

 ### Steps

-1. Schedule the pipeline to run every Wednesday at 08:00 in the morning
+1. Schedule the pipeline to run every Wednesday at 08:00 in the morning via Python Script
-2. Schedule the pipeline to run every day at 13:00
+2. Schedule the pipeline to run every day at 13:00 via Python Script
-3. Optional (Schedule the pipelune to run every 3 days at 13:00)
+3. Deactivate the scheduled pipeline via Python Script
+4. Optional (Explore other possible steps in the pipeline)

 ---
 ## 4. Home assignment